imanghafoori1/laravel-MasterPass/README.md

 ```

-### Super admin accounts should not be opened by master password, right?
+#### :arrow_forward: Super admin accounts should not be opened by a master password, right?

 You want the support team to login into normal users accounts by master password.
 BUT